First Person Plural

 - Our advisory committee: Dr. Deborah Baldwin, University of Arkansas at Little Rock; Dr. Sarah Beth Estes, University of Arkansas at Little Rock; Dr. Sondra Gordy, retired, University of Central Arkansas; Dr. Sybil Jordan Hampton, retired, Winthrop Rockefeller Foundation; Dr. Janine Parry, University of Arkansas-Fayetteville; Lynnette Watts, retired, Women’s Foundation of Arkansas; and Dr. Diana Gonzales Worthen, University of Arkansas-Fayetteville.

 - Other valued collaborators: writer and historian Grif Stockley, Dr. Joycelyn Elders, and Maricella Garcia of Catholic Charities, all of whom helped launch the project; as well as Yihan Wang and Thomas Clifton; UALR Art Department; photographers Rita Henry, Cynthia Adams, and Brandon Markin; editor Ali Welky; and designer H. K. Stewart.

 - Project team: director Jo Blatti; research associate Marisa Nelson; and interns Cindy McCaskill, UALR, and Morgan Rogers, UCA.

 - Archival partners: the Center for Arkansas History and Culture at the University of Arkansas at Little Rock and the Pryor Center for Arkansas Oral and Visual History at the University of Arkansas-Fayetteville.

-- The Bridge Fund Endowment of the Arkansas Community Foundation and Arkansas Humanities Council, an affiliate of the National Endowment for the Humanities; the Esse Purse Museum; and the Rebsamen Foundation, for project support.
+- The Bridge Fund Endowment of the Arkansas Community Foundation; the Esse Purse Museum; and the Rebsamen Foundation, for project support.